DAQSimple/DSX_Simulink_Interface/readme.txt

 	>> pathtool

-Locate your V2.0 folder and select "Add folder with subfolders".
+Select "Add folder with subfolders", then locate and select your V2.0 folder.

 Save and close pathtool.